-The following table summarizes the Companies' payment obligations as of December 31, 2007 for its contractual obligations.
+The following table summarizes the Company's payment obligations as of December 31, 2007 for its contractual obligations.

-Tot al 2008 2009 2010 2011 2012 1 Thereafter

-Contractual Obligations

-Capital and Operating

-Lease

-Obligations (1) \$ 91 \$ 21 \$ 17 \$ 15 \$ 11 \$ 8 \$ 19
+Total 2008 - 2009 - 2010 2011 2012 Thereafter Contractual Obligations Capital and Operating Lease Obligations (1) \$ 91 \$ 21 \$ 17 \$ 15 \$ 11 \$ 8 \$ 19 Programming Minimum Commitments (2) 1,020 331 316 102 105 110 56 Other (3) 475 374 65 34 2 Total \$ 1,586 \$ 726 \$ 398 \$ 151 \$ 118 \$ 118 \$ 75

-Programming Minimum

-Commitments (2) 1,020 331 316 102 105 110 56

-Other (3) 475 374 65 34 2

-\$ Total 1,586 \$ 726 \$ 398 \$ 151 \$ 118 \$ 118 \$ 75

-- (1) The Companies lease certain facilities and equipment under noncancelable operating leases.
-Leases and rental costs charged to expense for the years ended December 31, 2007, 2006, and 2005, were \$23 million, \$23 million, and \$22 million, respectively. - (2) The Companies pay programming fees under multi-year contracts ranging from three to ten years, typically based on a flat fee per customer, which may be fixed for the term, or may in some cases escalate over the term.
+- (1) The Company leases certain facilities and equipment under noncancelable operating leases.
+Leases and rental costs charged to expense for the years ended December 31, 2007, 2006, and 2005, were \$23 million, \$23 million, and \$22 million, respectively. - (2) The Company pays programming fees under multi-year contracts ranging from three to ten years, typically based on a flat fee per customer, which may be fixed for the term, or may in some cases escalate over the term.
 Programming costs included in the accompanying statement of operations were \$1.6 billion, \$1.5 billion, and \$1.4 billion, for the years ended December 31, 2007, 2006, and 2005, respectively.
-Certain of the Companies' programming agreements are based on a flat fee per month or have guaranteed minimum payments.
-The table sets forth the aggregate guaranteed minimum commitments under the Companies' programming contracts. - (3) "Other" represents other guaranteed minimum commitments, which consist primarily of commitments to the Companies' billing services vendors.
+Certain of the Company's programming agreements are based on a flat fee per month or have guaranteed minimum payments.
+The table sets forth the aggregate guaranteed minimum commitments under the Company's programming contracts.

+(3) "Other" represents other guaranteed minimum commitments, which consist primarily of commitments to the Company's billing services vendors.

 The following items are not included in the contractual obligation table due to various factors discussed below.
-However, the Companies incur these costs as part of their operations:
+However, the Company incurs these costs as part of their operations:

-- The Companies also rent utility poles used in its operations.
-Generally, pole rentals are cancelable on short notice, but the Companies anticipate that such rentals will recur.
-Rent expense incurred for pole rental attachments for the years ended December 31, 2007, 2006, and 2005, was \$47 million, \$44 million, and \$44 million, respectively. - · The Companies pay franchise fees under multi-year franchise agreements based on a percentage of revenues generated from video service per year.
-The Companies also pay other franchise related costs, such as public education grants, under multi-year agreements.
-Franchise fees and other franchise-related costs included in the accompanying statements of operations were \$172 million, \$175 million, and \$165 million for the years ended December 31, 2007, 2006, and 2005, respectively. - · The Companies also have \$136 million in letters of credit, primarily to their various worker's compensation, property and casualty, and general liability carriers, as collateral for reimbursement of claims.
-These letters of credit reduce the amount the Companies may borrow under the Charter Operating credit facilities.
+- The Company also rents utility poles used in its operations.
+Generally, pole rentals are cancelable on short notice, but the Company anticipates that such rentals will recur.
+Rent expense incurred for pole rental attachments for the years ended December 31, 2007, 2006, and 2005, was \$47 million, \$44 million, and \$44 million, respectively. - The Company pays franchise fees under multi-year franchise agreements based on a percentage of revenues generated from video service per year.
+The Company also pays other franchise related costs, such as public education grants, under multi-year agreements.
+Franchise fees and other franchise-related costs included in the accompanying statements of operations were \$172 million, \$175 million, and \$165 million for the years ended December 31, 2007, 2006, and 2005, respectively. - The Company also has \$136 million in letters of credit, primarily to their various worker's compensation, property and casualty, and general liability carriers, as collateral for reimbursement of claims.
+These letters of credit reduce the amount the Company may borrow under the Charter Operating credit facilities.